 Eliminating the need to show a boarding pass is just one of several ways TSA is making the airport security process more streamlined and quicker.

-While we wait for this futuristic technology to hit airports, there are a few additional measures travelers can take now to cut down security wait times.
+While we wait for this futuristic technology to hit more airports, there are a few additional measures travelers can take now to cut down security wait times.
 TSA PreCheck already allows passengers to keep liquids and laptops in their carry-on bags and keep on their shoes, saving precious minutes in hectic lines.
-The service costs $85 to sign up and $70 to renew (membership lasts five years).
+The service costs $78 to sign up and $70 to renew (membership lasts five years).

 Clear is another option, although the service is currently only offered at a few dozen airports.
 The program lets passengers check in at designated kiosks using facial recognition and fingerprint scans, as opposed to showing ID at the security checkpoints.
 Once the machine matches your identity with the boarding pass, an agent will whisk you to the front of the security line.
 Membership costs $189 per year, and you can sign up on the Clear website.